Understanding the terms of your lease is critical because your lease is a legally binding contract.

 8. Security Deposit

 Maryland has strong security deposit laws.
 The security deposit is usually equal to one month’s rent, but can’t be more than two months’ rent.
 For deposits greater than $50, interest is to be paid at the end of the tenancy, at the rate of two percent for every six-month period that the landlord has had the deposit.
 The landlord can charge the security deposit for lost rent, physical damage to the property beyond ordinary wear and tear, etc. A security deposit is money given to the landlord by the tenant to protect the landlord against unpaid rent or damages to the leased premises.
 Vacating the premises before the end of the lease, and damages to the property above and beyond normal wear are common reasons that a security deposit will be withheld.
 As a tenant, you have a legal right to receive a receipt for the security deposit.
 The receipt, however, could be a written clause in the lease, as well as a separate document.
 A receipt should mention the right of a tenant to request a written list of damages.
 You have this right only if a written request is made to the landlord within 15 days of occupancy.
 All tenants should take advantage of this important right.
 If the landlord fails to provide a receipt, then he or she is liable to pay the tenant $25.
-For more information, contact Baltimore Neighborhoods Incorporated.
+For more information, contact: The Maryland Peoples Law Library.

 9. Renter's Insurance